 * The next step -- blandly designated "Precision Engagement Plus" but more imaginatively nicknamed "Platinum Pig", "SuperHog", or "Silver Sow" -- was to involve refurbishment and modernization of the TF34-100A engines to TF34-100B specification, with a new fan and new components rated for higher operating temperatures.
 The updated engines would permit substantially improved performance under "hot and high" operating conditions, as well as improve climb performance by 30% and provide a substantial increase in ceiling.

 The big driver for the effort was the war in Afghanistan, which strained the A-10's high-altitude performance.
 It also strained wings, and a re-winging effort was begun by Boeing in 2007, with the first rewinged machine handed back for service in 2012, and the last of the A-10 fleet to be rewinged by 2018.
-However, there is now doubt that the A-10 has much of a future.
-The size of the A-10 fleet has been cut to 283 machines, that being seen as enough to support the mission; and now the Air Force is talking of killing off the Hog completely.
+However, doubts then arose as to the Warthog's future.
+The size of the A-10 fleet was cut to 283 machines, that being seen as enough to support the mission; with the Air Force then proposing to retire the fleet completely as soon as possible.

-The result of such talk has been a wild controversy.
-The Air Force is suffering from a budget pinch, and believes the A-10 is becoming ever less survivable in the modern battlefield environment.
-However, CAS boosters have heard the notion of replacing the A-10 with a less optimized aircraft before and are skeptical, suggesting that the A-10 is the best, most cost-effective tool for the job.
-Congress has also not been sympathetic to retiring the A-10.
+The result of such talk was a wild controversy.
+The Air Force, suffering from a budget pinch, believed the A-10 was becoming ever less survivable in the modern battlefield environment.
+However, CAS boosters had heard the notion of replacing the A-10 with a less optimized aircraft before and were skeptical, suggesting that the A-10 is the best, most cost-effective tool for the job.
+Congress was also not sympathetic to retiring the A-10.